System 1 and 2 Thinking: When to Trust Your Gut and When to Think Twice as a Leader

 As a leader, knowing when to use each mode of thinking is crucial for making better decisions.
 Let’s explore how you can leverage both System 1 and System 2 to navigate leadership challenges with clarity and confidence.

-Understanding System 1 and System 2 Thinking
+Part 1: Understanding System 1 and System 2 Thinking

 System 1 (Fast Thinking)